Do you feel anxious thinking about death and dying? Wondering what you will need or want during the end? Thinking who will grieve when you die?

 A paradox of living is that healthy aging and increased longevity mean you’ll have more experiences with death throughout your life.1 As we age, so too do the people around us.
 Over time, many of the people that we know and care about will develop chronic or terminal illnesses.
 Some of them will die during our lifetimes.

 The consequence of living longer is that we will continue to lose friends and loved ones to accidents, illnesses, and, as we reach our later years, simply “old age.”

+However, knowing that death will eventually touch your life in some way means you can be proactive about learning to cope with the dying and grieving process.
 While you may not be able to predict how it will feel to experience grief (for your own life or someone else’s), having a support system in place and the skills necessary to care for your mental health will give you a solid foundation to work from.

-Feelings About Death
+Feelings About Death and Dying

 Others find the dying process difficult to face no matter how old they get or how often they experience the death of a loved one.

 While your unique personality and experiences influence how you think and feel about death, there are also other factors.
-For example, the culture you were raised in, as well as the one you are living in at any given time, will shape your beliefs and perceptions of death.4 The way other people in your life perceive and react to grief will also affect your feelings.
+For example, the culture you were raised in, as well as the one you are living in at any given time, will shape your beliefs and perceptions of death.

+The way other people in your life perceive and react to grief will also affect your feelings.

 Your perceptions may also change as you have more experiences with death; this may be felt most strongly if and when your own life is threatened, such as by a serious injury or illness.